nrfconnect/sdk-nrf/doc/nrf/ug_partition_manager.rst

 These properties are:

-Path to :file:`pm.yml`
+   * Path to :file:`pm.yml`
    * Build directory path
    * Path to generated include folder

-Once CMake finishes configuring the sub-images, the Partition Manager script is executed in configure time (`execute_process`) with the aforementioned list as argument.
+Once CMake finishes configuring the sub-images, the Partition Manager script is executed in configure time (``execute_process``) with the aforementioned list as argument.
 The configurations generated by the Partition Manager script are imported as CMake variables.
 See :ref:`pm_generated_output_and_usage`.

 .. _pm_generated_output_and_usage:

 Generated output and usage
 ==========================
-For each sub-image and the root app, Partition Manager generates two files, one C header file, and one Kconfig file.
+For each sub-image and the root app, Partition Manager generates three files, one C header file :file:`pm_config.h`, one Kconfig file :file:`pm.config`, and one YAML file :file:`partitions.yml`.
 The C header file is used in the C code while the Kconfig file is imported in CMake.
 Both these files contain the start address and size of all partitions.
 The Kconfig file additionally contains the build directory and generated include folder for each image.
+The YAML file contains the internal state of the Partition Manager at the end of its processing.
+This means it contains the merged contents of all pm.yml files, as well as their sizes and addresses, and other info generated by the Partition Manager.

 C code usage
    When Partition Manager is enabled, all source files are compiled with the define ``USE_PARTITION_MANAGER`` set to 1.